emqx/cloud-docs/en_US/deployments/metrics.md

 ### Dropped Messages

-The Dreopped Message chart shows the messages that are discarded during the sending phase within the selected time period.
-The reasons for messages being dropped can be that messages are too large in size, the message queue is full, or message expiration.
+The Dropped Message chart shows the messages that are discarded during the sending phase within the selected time period.
+The reasons for messages being dropped can be that messages are too large in size, the message queue is full, or the message expires.

 <img src="./_assets/metric_serverless_5.png" alt="metrics_detail" style="zoom: 33%;" />